Elissap5100/Week-Two-Work/journal.md

 ## Where do you fit into this digital history machine?

 A question similar to this one was asked last week, and I still feel the same.
-I am not entirely
+I am not entirely sure where I fit in yet or wht my role is -  but I am enjoying my time exploring.
+In these last two weeks I have learned about a new part of the internet that I truely had no idea existed.
+The various projects we are learning about and tasks we are completing are building my skills and piquing my interest at each new turn.
+I make sure that I explore the readings in depth and absorb as much as I can from every ressource.
+Althoug some of the technological side of things go over my head, I am keeping an open mind and doing my best.
+For now, I remain a curious observer just dipping my toes in the water!